-Other intelligent individuals, equally strangers to medical science-such, for example, as the lacker-workers, apply a substance to burns which excites of itself a similar feeling of heat, that is to say, hot Alcohol or the oil of Turpentine,† and by the e zig: Kollmann," but) by its eccentric supporters, especially Dr. Gross (v.
-Allg.
-Hom.
-Ztg., ii., p.
-72), who vaunts this isopathy (æqualia æqualibus) as the only proper therapeutic rule, and sees nothing in the similia similibus but an indifferent substitute for it; ungratefully enough, as he is entirely indebted to the similia similibus for all his fame and fortune.
+Other intelligent individuals, equally strangers to medical science-such, for example, as the lacker-workers, apply a substance to burns which excites of itself a similar feeling of heat, that is to say, hot alcohol or the oil of turpentine,[†] and by

-Fernel (in his Therapeutics, book vi., cap.
-20,) considered that the best means to allay pain was to expose the part that was burnt to the fire.
+Fernel (in his Therapeutics, book vi. cap.
+20,) considered that the best means to allay pain, was to expose the part that was burnt to the fire.
 John Hunter (in his work on the blood, p.
 218) mentions the great inconvenience that results from the application of cold water to burns, and prefers the method of exposing the parts to the fire.
-In this he departs from the traditional doctrines of medicine, which prescribe cooling remedies in cases of inflammation (contraria contrariis); but experience proved to him that a homeeopathic heat (similia similibus) would be most salutary.
+In this he departs from the traditional doctrines of medicine, which prescribe cooling remedies in cases of inflammation (contraria contrariis); but experience proved to him that a homeopathic heat (similia similibus) would be most salutary.

-† Sydenham (Opera, p.
-271) says that repeated applications of Alcohol are preferable to all other remedies in burns.
-B. Bell (System of Surgery, 1789) expresses himself equally favorable with regard to the efficacy of homoeopathic remedies.
-These are his words: "Alcohol is one of the best remedies for burns of every description; on the first application it appears to increase the pain (see § 157), but the latter is soon allayed, and gives place to an agreeable sensation of calm and tranquillity.
-This method is never more efficacious than when the whole part is plunged into Alcohol; but where the immersion is not practicable, it is requisite to keep the burn continually covered with pledgets imbibed with this liquid."
-I further add, that warm, and even very hot Alcohol, affords still more prompt and certain relief, because it is far more homoeopathic than Alcohol that is cold.
+[†] Sydenham (Opera, p.
+271) says that repeated applications of alcohol are preferable to all other remedies in burns.
+B. Bell (System of Surgery, 1789) expresses himself equally favourable with regard to the efficacy of homeopathic remedies.
+These are his words: "Alcohol is one of the best remedies for burns of every description: on the first application it appears to increase the pain, (see § 160,) but the latter is soon allayed, and gives place to an agreeable sensation of calm and tranquillity.
+This methed is never more efficacious than when the whole part is plunged into alcohol; but where the immersion is not practicable, it is requisite to keep the burn continually covered with pledgets imbibed with this liquid."
+I further add, that warm, and even very hot alcohol, affords still more prompt and certain relief, because it is far more homeopathic than alcohol that is cold.
 This is confirmed by every experience.